 It's sad to waste the talents we were born with.
 For some people, ignoring their talents means they spend their entire lives doing something they find totally unrewarding - when, by being aware of their innate, hidden talents, they could lead a far more enjoyable and fulfilling life.

 Talents come in all shapes and sizes.
 Think, for a moment, about what you loved doing as a child, what you got into trouble for doing, what you enjoy doing now, what you do naturally, and what frustrates you most, when you're not given free rein to get on and do it.
+These are all pointers to your natural talents.

 It's important to recognise and make use of your talents - they are your gift to the world.